bogaa/Castlevania-3-ASM-Patches/SpiderDaveAsm/README.md

         This is a block level comment
     */
 ```

-Line Continuation:
-    A \ at the end of a line may be used as a line continuation.
-Whitespace
-    after the character will be ignored.

-    A , may also be used, but will preserve the , character.

 ## Labels ##
     Labels may end in a colon.
 Code can be placed on the same line as labels.